lancedays/nextjs-course/README.md

 # Purpose
 I am exploring Nextjs and React as a possible framework for an upcoming project.
 This repository is the result of one module in an online course which can be found here [Udemy Course Link](https://www.udemy.com/course/nextjs-react-the-complete-guide/).

 The project here has deviated from the course lecture.
 I found that it is easier for me to learn a topic by implementing custom features.
-I am using git projects to track new features.
+Please see [issues](https://github.com/lancedays/nextjs-course/issues) for upcoming features and known bugs.

 # Live Preview
 A live preview can be found here: